Spudley/mod_headlinemarquee/README.md

 * Joomla!® is a registered trademark of Open Source Matters, Inc.
 * Joomla! is distributed under the GPLv2 licence.
 * jQuery-Marquee is distributed under the ISC license.
 Licence document can be obtained from the author.
+Please see https://github.com/aamirafridi/jQuery.Marquee
 * This package is distributed under the GPLv2 licence.
 The GPLv2 licence document should be included with the code.